salleuska/fastCPPP/README.md

 # fastCPPP

-Supplementary NIMBLE code for the paper "Computational methods for Bayesian hierarchical model assessment"
+Supplementary NIMBLE code for the paper "Computational methods for fast Bayesian hierarchical model assessment"